Human sex ratio

-In anthropology and demography, the human sex ratio is the ratio of males to females in a population.
-Like most sexual species, the sex ratio in humans is close to 1:1.
-In humans, the natural ratio at birth between males and females is slightly biased towards the male sex: it is estimated to be about 1.05 or 1.06 or within a narrow range from 1.03 to 1.06 males per female.
+The human sex ratio is the ratio of males to females in a population in the context of anthropology and demography.
+In humans, the natural sex ratio at birth is slightly biased towards the male sex.
+It is estimated to be about 1.05 worldwide or within a narrow range from 1.03 to 1.06 males per female at birth.
+The sex ratio for the entire world population including all ages is approximately 101 males to 100 females as of 2024.

-More data are available for humans than for any other species, and the human sex ratio is more studied than that of any other species, but interpreting these statistics can be difficult.
-The sex ratio of the total population is affected by various factors including natural factors, exposure to pesticides and environmental contaminants, war casualties, effects of war on men, sex-selective abortions, infanticides, aging, gendercide and problems with birth registration.
+The sex ratios at birth and of the total population are affected by various factors including natural factors, exposure to pesticides and environmental contaminants, war casualties, effects of war on men, sex-selective abortions, infanticides, aging, gendercide, problems with birth registration and sex differences in life expectancy.

-The sex ratio for the entire world population is approximately 101 males to 100 females (2021 est.).
 Human sex ratios, either at birth or in the population as a whole, can be reported in any of four ways: the ratio of males to females, the ratio of females to males, the proportion of males, or the proportion of females.
-If there are 108,000 males and 100,000 females the ratio of males to females is 1.080 and the proportion of males is 51.9%.
+If there are 105,000 males and 100,000 females, the ratio of males to females is 1.05 and the proportion of males is 51.2%.
 Scientific literature often uses the proportion of males.
 This article uses the ratio of males to females, unless specified otherwise.

 Natural ratio at birth

+The sex ratio at birth is estimated to be about 1.05 males/female worldwide as of 2024 according to the CIA.